Nail psoriasis vs. fungus

 People who have circulatory problems or diabetes also have an increased risk of nail fungus.
 Any injury to the nail bed can also make you more vulnerable to nail fungus.

 Unless you’re certain which condition you’re dealing with, you won’t know how to treat it effectively.

 If your symptoms are very mild, you may not need treatment.

-When you have discoloration, pitting, or cracking of your nails, you should seek a medical opinion.
-That’s especially important if you have psoriasis or diabetes.
+When you have discoloration, pitting, or cracking of your nails, get checked out by a healthcare professional.
+This is especially important if you have psoriasis or diabetes.

 In the meantime, take these steps:

 - Keep your feet clean and make sure to dry them thoroughly.

 - Make sure any manicure and pedicure tools you use are clean and disinfected.